-Chapter XVIII
+CHAPTER XVIII

-BETTER LOOPS:

-WHAT'S THE NEXT STEP
+BETTER LOOPS: WHAT'S THE NEXT STEP

-Gl 0 s s a r У :

-FOR A statement which indicates a sequence

---- that the computer is to complete a number

-of times.
-FOR is always used in

-conjuction with NEXT.

-NEXT A statement which when used with FOR forms a loop.
-This loop provides an automatic method for making the computer count.

-STEP Is the same as an increment.
-STEP is used with a FOR statement when you want the computer to count by an increment other than positive one.

-Negative A number whose value is less than zero.
-A Number negative number is associated with a minus sign.
+- FOR A statement which indicates a sequence --- that the computer is to complete a number of times.
+FOR is always used in conjunction with NEXT. - NEXT A statement which when used with FOR forms a loop.
+This loop provides an automatic method for making the computer count. - STEP Is the same as an increment.
+STEP is used ---- with a FOR statement when you want the computer to count by an increment other than positive one. - NegativeA number whose value is less than zero.
+ANumbernegative number is associated with a minus------sign.